The right to believe, to worship and witness

 Fr Kostiantyn's whereabouts have been uncertain since occupation forces seized him.
 Yelena Shapovalova, the head of the Bar Association in the Russian-occupied part of Zaporizhzhia Region, told Forum 18 from Melitopol on 8 April that Fr Kostiantyn had been held at the temporary holding centre in Melitopol while the pre-trial investigation was underway.
 She declined to say where he was after that.

-Artyom Sharlay, the head of the Russian occupiers' Religious Organisations Department at Zaporizhzhia Regional Administration's Social and Political Communications and Information Policy Department, claimed to Forum 18 in October 2023 that Fr Kostiantyn had not wanted the Berdyansk Diocese of the Ukrainian Orthodox Church (UOC) to move to be an integral part of the Russian Orthodox Church.
+Artyom Sharlay, the then head of the Russian occupiers' Religious Organisations Department at Zaporizhzhia Regional Administration's Social and Political Communications and Information Policy Department, claimed to Forum 18 in October 2023 that Fr Kostiantyn had not wanted the Berdyansk Diocese of the Ukrainian Orthodox Church (UOC) to move to be an integral part of the Russian Orthodox Church.
 The Russian Orthodox Church took over the Diocese in May 2023.

 Luhansk Baptist pastor fined for illegal "missionary" activity